 This policy applies to all personnel, departments of Waldorf University in the use of security cameras and their video monitoring and recording systems.
 Security cameras may be installed in situations and places where the security and safety of either property or persons would be enhanced.
 Cameras will be limited to uses that do not violate the reasonable expectation of privacy as defined by law.
 Where appropriate, the cameras may be placed campus-wide, inside and outside buildings.
 Although the physical cameras may be identical, the functions of these cameras fall into three main categories:

 A. Property Protection: Where the main intent is to capture video and store it on a remote device so that if property is reported stolen or damaged, the video may show the perpetrator.
 Examples: an unstaffed computer lab, an unstaffed science lab, or a parking lot.

 B. Personal Safety: Where the main intent is to capture video and store it on a remote device so that if a person is assaulted, the video may show the perpetrator.
 Examples: a public walkway, or a parking lot.

 C. Extended Responsibility: Where the main intent is to have the live video stream in one area monitored by a staff member in close proximity.
 In this case video may or may not be recorded.
 Example: a computer lab with multiple rooms and only one staff.

 Information obtained from the cameras shall be used exclusively for campus policy enforcement, including, where appropriate, student judicial functions or to assist local law enforcement and campus/local crime.
 Information must be handled with an appropriate level of security to protect against unauthorized access, alteration, or disclosure.

-All appropriate measures must be taken to protect an individual’s right to privacy and hold college information securely through its creation, storage, transmission, use, and deletion.
+All appropriate measures must be taken to protect an individual’s right to privacy and hold university information securely through its creation, storage, transmission, use, and deletion.